 - Technical health.
 Core Web Vitals, broken-link sweeps, mobile usability audits, security patches.

 - GBP management.
-Photos, posts, review responses, Q&A, service adjustments.
-Weekly cadence, not monthly.
+Photos, posts, review responses, Q&A, and service adjustments on a cadence that keeps the information accurate.

 - Citation + backlink upkeep.
 Directory accuracy, new local partnerships, slow organic link growth.

 Want a starting baseline?
 Run the free Lighthouse audit — it covers the technical side.
-The Map Pack side takes a human read; text us your URL to see how your GBP stacks up.
+Then read the Google Business Profile playbook for the Map Pack side.